JoaoGuedes/blip/README.md

 #####Notes about the project

-* HTML is fully W3C compliant
+* HTML is W3C compliant
+* JSLint used on JavaScript
 * Responsive layout
 * Minified CSS and JS
-* Lazy loading of games for faster loading times
 * Tested in Chrome 50, Firefox 42, Safari 9.1 and IE 10
 * Stylesheets in CSS3 (SASS based)